bitterjug/devjournal-crypto/devjournal.markdown

 ### 21:29

 - [ ] Need to set up new sheet to verify no households farm both cassava and rice.

+## 2015-01-16 Friday

+### 11:36

+Python c-tags not working.
+Is exuberant-ctags enough to make my vim sidebar work again?